 - Is it beneficial to use images in toolbox talks to provide examples of safety concerns?

 - Is the short burst training delivery more likely to embed safety knowledge?

-- How likely is that workers will retain the knowledge?
+- How likely is it that workers will retain the knowledge?

 - Will interactive safety toolbox talks change behaviour and encourage safer practice?